-- The practice had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect and staff took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - There was effective leadership and a culture of continuous improvement.
-However, improvements were required in regards to the frequency of radiography audits. - Staff felt involved and supported and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The dental clinic had information governance arrangements.
+- Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Patients were treated with dignity and respect and staff took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - There was effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The dental clinic had information governance arrangements. - Improvements were required regarding the frequency of radiographic audits.